Does this test have other names?

 is a male sex hormone (androgen) that helps male features develop.
 Testosterone is

-and testes to grow.
+muscles, penis, and testes to grow.
 Testosterone also causes a boy's voice to deepen.
-Men continue

-to make testosterone.
-In adults it boosts sex drive and helps make sperm.
+Males continue to make testosterone.
+In adult males, it boosts sex drive and helps

-Women's ovaries also make small amounts of testosterone.
+In females, the ovaries make small amounts of testosterone.
 It helps many organs and

 The pituitary gland in your brain controls the amount of testosterone your body makes.

-Most of the testosterone in your blood attaches to 2 proteins: albumin and sex hormone
+Most of the testosterone in the blood attaches to 2 proteins: albumin and sex hormone

 binding globulin (SHBG).
-Some testosterone is not attached to proteins, or free.
-Free
+Some testosterone is not attached to proteins.
+This testosterone

-If your healthcare provider thinks that you have low or high testosterone, he or she
+If your healthcare provider thinks that you have low or high testosterone, they will

-will first test total testosterone levels.
+first test total testosterone levels.
 This looks at all 3 types of testosterone.
+The

-Both men and women can have health problems because of low or high levels of testosterone.
+Both males and females can have health problems because of low or high levels of testosterone.

-Women with high levels of testosterone may have polycystic ovary syndrome (PCOS).
+Females with high levels of testosterone may have polycystic ovary syndrome.
+This

-Testosterone levels in men drop as they age.
-But this is not considered to be hypogonadism.
+Testosterone levels in males drop as they age.
+This is not considered to be hypogonadism.

-The FDA currently advises against treating men with low testosterone caused only by
+The FDA currently advises against treating males with low testosterone caused only

 Why do I need this test?